Easter Traditions: Cajun Easter Foods and Recipes

 From Acadian to Cajun

 Chef Wilson used to talk to his food as of it were a person.
 I have tons of recipes from that show.
-Jesse used to ride a motorcycle in New Orleans and sometimes chased prostitutes on foot down the street with a Bible smiling and shouting, " I want to show you something." - got to have a sense of humor.
-The Mafia took a liking to him, so it helped.
+Jesse used to ride a motorcycle in New Orleans and sometimes chased prostitutes on foot down the street with a Bible smiling and shouting, " I want to show you something."
+The Mafia took a liking to him, interesting as well.

 I don't know what became of the fiddler, but I liked his music.